Classification of Argyres-Douglas theories from M5 branes: Acknowledgments

 \section{Acknowledgments}

+We would like to thank Bruno Le Floch for helpful comments on the first version of this work.
 We are grateful to the Weizmann Institute of Science, the 32nd Jerusalem Winter School in Theoretical Physics, and the Simons Summer Workshop in Mathematics and Physics 2015 for the hospitality during the course of this work.
 We also would like to thank the Center for the Fundamental Laws of Nature at Harvard.
 Y.W. is supported in part by the U.S. Department of Energy under grant Contract Number DE-SC00012567.
 The work of DX is supported by the Center for Mathematical Sciences and Applications at Harvard University.